atilio-ts/dev-courses/PHP/Php Course.md

 ### continue

-Skips the current iteration and moves to the next one
+Skips the current iteration and moves to the next one `

 ## Using external files

 ### include

-Includes code from an external file, if it is not found it displays a warning
+Includes code from an external file, if it is not found it displays a warning and continues the execution

     include 'file_path'